-To prepare, you’ll need to eliminate any remaining keyword-based strategies you have running in your SEO campaign.
-Instead, focus on writing in-topic with your area of expertise and associate your brand with other industry-related blogs and forums to strengthen Google’s understanding of your business.
+To prepare, you’ll need to eliminate any remaining keyword-based strategies you have running in your search engine optimization (SEO) campaign.
+Instead, focus on writing in-topic with your area of expertise and associate your brand with other industry-related blog post and forums to strengthen Google’s understanding of your business.

 Next, you can bet that people will talk to Google the same way they talk to each other, and that conversational way of speaking will translate to search queries.
 For example, people will be more likely to use unimportant filler words, like prepositions and conjunctions, in their queries.
 They’ll also be more likely to use slang terms or informal language in their searches.
-As a result, sites that feature similarly conversational answers to such queries will get a natural ranking boost and more visibility for these new types of searches.
+As a search results, sites that feature similarly conversational answers to such queries will get a natural ranking boost and more visibility for these new types of searches.

 To prepare, start writing your content with a more conversational tone.
 Select article and content topics that a colloquial audience might be more likely to search for, and eliminate any unnecessary formalities that could potentially hold you back.

 Finally, because voice search is going to be a more immediate form of searching (and it’s also lined to use in mobile and wearable devices), the immediacy of search queries is about to change.
 In older days of SEO, searching was a dedicated event—you’d have to remember to search for something, set up your computer at home, and search for it at a later time.
 Today, mobile devices allow us to search while on the go, and voice-based searches on wearable devices will only increase that mobility.
 Users will become dependent on immediate answers to immediate questions, and as a result, more queries will be phrased and targeted in a way that demands an immediate answer.

 To prepare, start writing more content that addresses immediate needs.
 For example, tutorials and how-to articles will increase even further in popularity as people search for answers to common obstacles in real-time situations.